 New York City Failure to Provide Proper Care Lawyer

 At its core, the duty doctors owe to their patients is a duty to provide competent care.
 Doctors must perform their services with knowledge and skill on the one hand while not causing harm through negligence on the other.
 A doctor who negligently fails to properly care for a patient has committed medical malpractice, and the patient has a right to recover compensation for any physical and emotional harm caused by that medical negligence.
 New York City medical malpractice attorney Michael Gunzburg holds doctors and hospitals accountable for their negligent failure to provide proper care and strives to recover the maximum compensation for his clients.
-If you have been harmed by the failure to get proper care from a doctor or hospital in Manhattan, The Bronx, Brooklyn or Queens, call Michael Gunzburg, P.C. to discuss your claim in a free initial consultation.
+If you have been harmed by the failure to get proper care from a doctor or hospital in Manhattan, The Bronx, Brooklyn or Queens, call our NYC failure to provide proper care lawyer Michael Gunzburg, P.C. to discuss your claim in a free initial consultation.

 What Must a Doctor Do to Provide Proper Medical Care?

 From the very first visit and the start of the doctor-patient relationship, the doctor owes a duty to provide proper care.
 This duty continues throughout the relationship and can be found at every step of the way.
 A doctor’s obligations include all of the following, for example:

 - Take a complete patient history.
 Find out the patient’s health history, current medications, drug allergies, and other information necessary for treatment.

 - Make a correct diagnosis.
 Listen to the patient’s symptoms, perform a physical exam, order any diagnostic tests that are indicated, and consult with specialists as necessary.
 Perform a differential diagnosis to rule out any life-threatening or time-sensitive conditions and arrive at a working diagnosis.

 - Develop a treatment plan that is safe and effective in light of the diagnosis.